2KAbhishek/dots2k/README.md

 ## More Info

-Want this CLI experience on your Android too? have a look at [Oh-My-Termux](https://github.com/2kabhishek/Oh-My-Termux)
+Want the CLI experience on your Android too?
+Have a look at [Oh-My-Termux](https://github.com/2kabhishek/Oh-My-Termux)

-Find more cool configs and setups at [GitHub does dotfiles](https://dotfiles.github.io/)
+Looking for my neovim configs?
+See [nvim](https://github.com/2kabhishek/nvim) Looking for my tmux configs?
+See [tmux2k](https://github.com/2kabhishek/tmux2k) Find more cool configs and setups at [GitHub does dotfiles](https://dotfiles.github.io/)

 <div align="center">